okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/challengepushintegrationsteps.md

 ### 4: Tap on prompt in Okta Verify

-The user opens Okta Verify and taps on the "Yes, its me" prompt in Okta Verify.
+The user opens Okta Verify and taps on the "Yes, it's me" prompt in Okta Verify.

 ### 5: Exit polling